picotech/picosdk-ps2000-matlab-instrument-driver/README.md

 *Linux* is the registered trademark of Linus Torvalds in the U.S. and other countries.

-Copyright © 2013-2017 Pico Technology Ltd. All rights reserved.
+Copyright ï¿½ 2013-2019 Pico Technology Ltd. All rights reserved.